Cienna97/README.generator/README.md

   ## Usage

-  This repo will save you time!
+  The user should know that this application is awesome and will save you time!

   ## Contributers

-  This repo is up and running!
+  Any user that will be contributing to this repo should know that if you want your README to be more descriptive you can add more sections into index.js

   ## Test